wzjoriv/Larp/docs/setup.md

 ## Notes

-1. The code was tested on Python 3.8.
+1. The code is tested for Python 3.13.
 No other version is supported.